Best Post Hole Diggers in 2026: Manual vs Powered Augers

 Clear the spoils as you go.
 Don't let the pile of dirt build up around the hole rim — it falls back in and you're re-digging the same dirt.
 Shovel spoils 2-3 feet away from the hole.

 Use a digging bar for rocks.
 When you hit a rock that the auger or clamshell can't dislodge, a steel digging bar (aka pry bar) is the tool that saves you.
-Pry the rock loose, lift it out, keep digging.
-A $30 digging bar is an essential companion tool for any hole-digging project.
+Pry the rock loose, lift it out, keep digging. an entry-level digging bar is an essential companion tool for any hole-digging project.

 Don't dig in the rain.
 Muddy holes collapse.
 Wet clay is nearly impossible to work with.
 Wait for dry conditions.